learn-co-curriculum/hs-ruby-2-methods-practice-lab/README.md

 Note: The price of one ride on the NYC Subway system is $2.75

-<a href='https://learn.co/lessons/hs-ruby-2-methods-practice-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby-2-methods-practice-lab' title='A Subway Story'>A Subway Story</a> on Learn.co and start learning to code for free.</p>